nh-server/switch-guide/docs/extras/glossary.md

 The following list is in alphabetical order.

 - **90DNS**: DNS that blocks system updates on the Nintendo Switch.
 This can be enabled by following the guide [here](blocking_nintendo).
-- **[Atmosphère](https://github.com/Atmosphere-NX/Atmosphere)**: The CFW developed by the Atmosphere-NX organization on GitHub and the one used in this guide.
+- **[Atmosphère](https://github.com/Atmosphere-NX/Atmosphere)**: The CFW developed by the Atmosphère-NX organization on GitHub and the one used in this guide.
 - **AutoRCM**: A method that corrupts parts of your boot0 and boot1, causing the Switch to boot into RCM automatically.
 Using this requires an additional peripheral (such as a computer, phone, dongle, or modchip) to be able to boot your Switch.
 - **boot0 and boot1**: Two partitions of the Switch NAND.
 - **bootROM**: An initial system loader whose primary purpose is to initialise a device's hardware and prepare it for use.
 It is also typically responsible for authenticating hardware and software necessary to start the device.
 A bootROM is a ROM, meaning that it is etched into the device and cannot be rewritten or upgraded without replacing the hardware entirely.